 Habakkuk 2: 18 "Of what value is an idol, since a man has carved it?
 Or an image that teaches lies?
 For he who makes it trusts in his own creation; he makes idols that cannot speak.
 19 Woe to him who says to wood, 'Come to life!'
 Or to lifeless stone, 'Wake up!'
 Can it give guidance?
 It is covered with gold and silver; there is no breath in it.

 Throughout the Torah and Haftarah (and best represented in Habakkuk 2), an idol is described as a lifeless creation shaped (literally) by man from wood, stone, or metal.
-These manmade creations never bear any relationship to the God of Israel.
+Of course, these manmade creations never bear any relationship to the God of Israel.

-But wait!
-Doesn't Deuteronomy 4 indicate that God is without form?
-At times, yes.
-But one must not forget that God "takes form" as a man in Genesis 18:1-2 and also in Numbers 12: 8 8 With him (Moses) I speak face to face and clearly, not in riddles; he sees the image of ADONAI.
+For those who wish to throw around Deuteronomy 4 which indicates that God is without form, let's not forget that God "takes form" as a man in Genesis 18:1-2 and also in Numbers 12: 8 With him (Moses) I speak face to face and clearly, not in riddles"; he sees the image of ADONAI.

-The point is that at this point in Jewish history, God chose only to reveal His form in select circumstances.
-However, the notion that God "taking form" is tantamount to idol worship is simply not true.
+While "face-to-face" doesn't necessarily mean in a physial form (rather, speaking on a personal level that can be clearly understood), the point is that at this point in Jewish history, God (who created the universe and everything in it) chose only to reveal Himself in a form in select circumstances.
+Who are we to say He didn't, when there are scriptures that reveal otherwise?
+That is why the notion that God "taking form" is tantamount to "idol worship" is simply not true!
 Deuteronomy 4 must be considered in the context of these other Torah passages - including the following: